johnpeart/dept-of-bad-ideas/_guest-guides/02-checklist-for-guests.md

 **Prepare your Big Idea pitch**.

 Pick any policy problem you like.
-Prepare a 5 minute pitch to solve the problem.
+Prepare a solution to this problem that will take roughly 5 minute to explain, but do not write a verbatim script.
 The solution must be the biggest, boldest, best solution you can come up with.

 [Find out more about Round 3](/guest-guides/the-big-idea)